 Just take a look at what's happened to the Apple Watch.
 When Apple announced the Watch, it made communication one of its three pillars.
 The Side Button would launch a ring of contacts you could quickly contact, sending messages to with scribbles, or emojis, or even your heart beat.

-The set of features didn't take off, and Apple pulled back on messaging as a pillar of the Apple Watch ‚Äď though it did recently announce the voice-based Walkie Talkie feature.
+The set of features didn't take off, and Apple pulled back on messaging as a pillar of the Apple Watch ‚Äď though it did announce the voice-based Walkie Talkie feature through watchOS 5 last year.